michami/MBR/README.md

 Remember, weaknesses are more interesting than strengths.
 Knowing only one spell (or one type of spell) requires you to be more creative with its use.

+You could also use a background to give yourself extra actions on your turn.
+For example, a "skilled archer" may get an extra turn while using his bow, allowing him to move and fire at the same time.
+Or a beast-kin that has "affinity with his beast form" may be able to transform in a single action.

 The four traits can be marked with notches on a stick, knots in a rope, etc. Since your total traits is equal to **20 + your level**, it shouldn't be necessary to record your level.

 For example, the PC: **10**, **6**, **4**, **6** (**CON**, **STR**, **DEX**, **INT**) is level **6**, since the sum of the traits is **26**.
 That example PC also has **16 HP**. (**CON 10** + **LVL 6**)